CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_mealtime_signs_your_child_is_hungry_or_full_html.md

 Even before your child can talk, he or she will show signs of hunger or fullness by using sounds and movements.
 Crying is often a late sign of hunger.
 Look for other signs of hunger listed below so you can put your child to the breast or bottle while he or she is still calm.
 As your child gets older, he or she will develop new signs for hunger and fullness.
-Understanding your child’s signs is important to help you know when and how often to feed your child.
+Understanding your childaÌ‚â‚¬TMs signs is important to help you know when and how often to feed your child.

 Below are some examples of signs your child may show for hunger and fullness when he or she is a newborn to 5 months old and signs your child may start to show between 6 to 23 months old: